 Jesse is so worried about what the video would do to his and his family’s reputation that he agrees to pay the money, but he is unable to get together one million dollars to pay the blackmailers.
 Fortunately, his sister Judy happens to have the funds… after embezzling them from the church.
 It should go without saying that embezzlement is a crime, and in California, it can be a misdemeanor or a felony, punishable by up to one year in jail as a misdemeanor or up to three years in prison if charged as a felony.
 Aside from court fines, you can also be ordered to pay restitution to the victims.

-In many cases though, your San Diego embezzlement attorney can help you avoid prosecution altogether by paying back the victims before charges have been pressed.
+In many cases though, an attorney can help those accused of this crime avoid prosecution altogether by having defendants pay back the victims before charges have been pressed.
 If charges are pressed anyway, this can also often go a long way in reducing the charges to a misdemeanor.

 Murder and Hit and Run Charges